saeed921/EarthQuackApp/README.md

-# EarthQuackApp Using Rest API & Providers
+# EarthQuackApp Using Rest API & Provider